 Our Riverside sexual harassment attorneys here at JML Law explain why Californian residents have found out about this only now.
 The secrecy and lack of transparency in how taxpayer’s money is being spent are caused by bureaucracy and complex regulations at California’s state departments.

-Each department at state agencies and public universities is responsible for its own budgeting and the legal resolutions, which is why the media and the public has little to no access to the list of sexual harassment settlements involving state workers.
+Each department at state agencies and public universities is responsible for its own budgeting and the legal resolutions, which is why the media and the public have little to no access to the list of sexual harassment settlements involving state workers.

-Under state laws in California, state agencies are allowed to hire legal representatives from outside law firm, which adds a yet another lawyer of secrecy on sexual harassment settlements at state agencies.
+Under state laws in California, state agencies are allowed to hire legal representatives from outside law firms, which adds a yet another lawyer of secrecy on sexual harassment settlements at state agencies.